-Change the fluid at the intervals listed in Maintenance Schedule ⇒ 371, and be sure to use the transmission fluid listed in Recommended Fluids and Lubricants ⇒ 380.
+Change the fluid at the intervals listed in Maintenance Schedule \Rightarrow 369, and be sure to use the transmission fluid listed in Recommended Fluids and Lubricants \Rightarrow 377.

 Use of the incorrect automatic transmission fluid may damage the vehicle, and the damage may not be covered by the vehicle warranty.
-Always use the correct automatic transmission fluid.
-See Recommended Fluids and Lubricants
+Always use the automatic transmission fluid listed in Recommended Fluids and Lubricants ⇔ 377.

-If you need to check the transmission fluid level, take the vehicle to your dealer.
+The transmission fluid will not reach the end of the dipstick unless the transmission is at operating temperature.
+If you need to check the transmission fluid level, please take the vehicle to your dealer.